 The evaluator checked Table 40 of the TSS in which table entry "FCS\KYC\EXT.1 (Key chaining)" describes FCS\KYC\EXT.1.

-It states that the TOE uses a 256-bit drive-lock password (a.k.a BEV) to unlock the TOE's field-replaceable SED.
-The BEV is generated in accordance to the DRBG specified in FCS\RBG\EXT.1 and stored as a key chain of one in a SPI flash and EEPROM located inside the TOE.
-The evaluator verified that the TSS contains a high-level description of the BEV sizes, i.e. that it supports BEV outputs of no fewer than 256 bits as the product supports AES-256.
+It states that the TOE uses a 256-bit drive-lock password (a.k.a.
+BEV) to unlock the TOE's field-replaceable SED.
+This BEV is generated using a DRBG specified in FCS\RBG\EXT.1 and stored as a key chain of one in a non-field replacable nonvolatile storage (SPI Flash and EEPROM) located inside the TOE.